This post may contain affiliate links. Please read our disclosure policy.

 - Now add the canned tomatoes and cream cheese and season the sauce with salt and pepper.

-- All that is left is to add the cooked pasta and spinach to the pan and dinner is ready!
+- Add the cooked pasta and spinach to the pan, sprinkle a little fresh grated parmesan cheese on top, and dinner is ready

 How to cook Italian sausage for pasta